-- The OUDCE Study Skills Programme offers a wide choice of workshops specially developed to help you tackle your chosen course effectively.
+- OUDCE Study Skills Programme: offers a wide choice of workshops specially developed to help you manage study effectively.

-- The Graduate School offers a growing induction, training and seminar programme.
-While these events are primarily aimed at Continuing Education DPhil students, they may also be of interest to those studying for other postgraduate qualifications.
+- Induction, training and seminar programme (from the Graduate School): while these events are primarily aimed at Continuing Education DPhil students, they may also be of interest to those studying for other postgraduate qualifications.

-- The plagiarism awareness site for Oxford students contains useful resources.
-We also recommend that you complete the online plagiarism course before embarking on your first piece of assessed work.
+- Online plagiarism course: we recommend that you complete the before embarking on your first piece of assessed work.

 Attendance and participation

-If you feel you are at risk of not meeting the expectations of your course, you should talk to your tutor or Course Director in the first instance.
-They will provide you with guidance, taking account of your circumstances in the context of the course.
-Early interventions are much more likely to prove effective in addressing a study problem.
-If you are, or have been, unable to study for good reasons, such as illness, work or family pressures, then you may wish to consider applying to suspend your studies for a time.
+We understand that students—particularly those with work or caring responsibilities—may not always be able to participate as much as they might wish.
+If you are struggling to meet the attendance expectations for your course, talk to your tutor or the Course Director.
+They will advise you, taking account of your individual circumstances.
+Early intervention is much more likely to prove effective.
+If you are experiencing difficulties, such as illness, work or family pressures, you may wish to consider applying to suspend your studies for a period.

 Suspension of status

-Suspension of status 'stops the clock' for all elements of your degree, for example, if there is a change in your personal life, work or health that makes it impossible for you to proceed with your studies.
-Suspension of status cannot be used as a mechanism to provide extra time to complete work.
+Suspension of status 'stops the clock' for all elements of your study, and may be used, for example, if there is a change in your personal life, work or health that makes it impossible for you to proceed with your studies.
 During suspension, you will not attend teaching or submit work, although you can retain your University card and Single Sign On (SSO) access to online resources, including email, and to University libraries.
+Please note: suspension of status cannot be used as a mechanism to provide extra time to complete work.

-Students returning from suspension of status will be required to pay any difference between the fee of the course when they leave and the one when they return.
+Students returning from suspension of status in a new academic year must pay any difference, pro rata for the period of suspension, between the course fees published for the years when they leave and return.